schwallergroup/lmkan/README.rst

         return learning_rate, hessian_regularization_lambda

 The hypers in the function above represent a good starting point for the methane dataset (Cartesian Components representation, see section 4.2).
-The final model is not so accurate, as we report, but fitting takes less than one hour, and it is already sufficient to become both FLOPs and wall-clock time Pareto optimal compared to MLPs.
+The resulting model is not so accurate, as we report, but fitting takes less than one hour, and it is already sufficient to become both FLOPs and wall-clock time Pareto optimal compared to MLPs.

 ++++++++++++++++++++++++
 Preprint